jbernhard/ebe-osg/README.md

 This system is very robust, and you should have near-perfect reliability.
 I typically see >99.9% success rate.

 Feel free to load up the queue with many thousands of jobs.
 I routinely keep 30-50 thousand jobs in the queue, and 5-10 thousand are running at any given time.
+I like to use shell loops to submit many batches, e.g.

+    for i in list_of_input_files;
+        do ./submit 1000 i
+        sleep 2
+    done

 If possible, try to tune your jobs to take about 2-4 hours.
 Shorter jobs are inefficient because it takes some time for Condor to match your jobs and transfer the files.
 Longer jobs will have other problems, such as preemption by higher-priority tasks.
 I tune my job time by